A Geometric Theory for Hypergraph Matching: Space barriers and divisibility barriers.

 To formulate precise results, we introduce the setting of simplicial complexes with minimum degree sequences, which is a generalisation of the minimum degree condition previously considered.
 In this setting our main theorems (stated in Section~\ref{sec:pm}) give minimum degree sequences that guarantee a perfect matching for hypergraphs that are not close to a lattice construction.
 These minimum degree sequences are best possible, and furthermore have the `stability' property that, unless the hypergraph is structurally close to a space barrier construction, one can find a perfect matching even with a slightly smaller degree sequence.
-We defer the statements until we have given the necessary definitions in the next section.
+We defer the statements until we have given the necessary definitions in the next chapter.
 For now we want to emphasise the power of this framework by describing its application to the solutions of two open problems on packings.
 Suppose $G$ is a $k$-graph on $n$ vertices and $H$ is a $k$-graph on $h$ vertices, where $h|n$ (we think of $h$ as fixed and $n$ as large).
 An \emph{$H$-packing} in $G$ is a set of vertex-disjoint copies of $H$ inside $G$; it is \emph{perfect} if there are $n/h$ such copies, so that every vertex of $G$ is covered.
 In the case when $H$ is a single edge we recover the notion of (perfect) matchings.
-As for matchings we have the natural question: what is the minimum degree threshold for finding a perfect $H$-packing?
-Even for graphs, this is a difficult question with a long history.
-One famous result is the Hajnal-Szemer\'edi theorem~\cite{HS}, which determines the threshold for the complete graph $K_r$ on $r$ vertices: if $r|n$ and $\delta(G) \geq (r-1)n/r$ then $G$ has a $K_r$-packing, and this bound is best possible.
-It is interesting to note that this is essentially the same threshold as for the Tur\'an problem~\cite{T} for $K_{r+1}$, i.e.\ finding a single copy of the complete graph with one more vertex.
-The perfect packing problem for general graphs $H$ was essentially solved by K\"uhn and Osthus~\cite{KO1}, who determined the threshold for large $n$ up to an additive constant $C(H)$.
-The precise statement would take us too far afield here, but we remark that the threshold is determined by either space or divisibility barriers, and that the dependence on the chromatic number of $H$ continues a partial analogy with Tur\'an problems.
-We refer the reader to their survey~\cite{KO2} for further results of this type.